ericzji/nginx-openshift-lab/docs/class1/module2/lab2.rst

 #.
 Examine the logging matching the support ID of the attack

+        In the terminal window, copy the below text and paste+enter:

         .. code-block:: bash

                 oc exec -it pod/syslog-bb47bd798-mhh64  -- cat /var/log/messages | grep 7175144470433567675